 Online PhD in Criminal Justice

-If you’re looking for an online PhD in Criminal Justice you will be very disappointed at the number of criminal justice online colleges and universities that offer such programs.
-The transformation from online Bachelor Degrees to Master Degrees in Criminal Justice online has been a tedious journey in the past years and the concept of the distance learning PhD hasn’t hit a home run, yet.
+If you’re looking for an online PhD in Criminal Justice you will be very disappointed at the number of criminal justice colleges and universities that offer such programs.
+The transformation from online bachelor degrees to master degrees in Criminal Justice online has been a tedious journey in the past years and the concept of the distance learning PhD hasn’t hit a home run, yet.

-To fix this problem I compiled a list of the Best Criminal Justice PhD / Doctorate Schools – majority are traditional colleges & universities, but there’s one online university you may know of.
+To fix this problem I compiled a list of the Best Criminal Justice PhD / Doctorate Schools – majority are traditional and reputable colleges.

-I feel that an online doctorate in criminal justice is something we all will have to wait for.
+I feel that an online Doctorate in Criminal Justice is something we all will have to wait for.
 As of this writing only a few universities have an online PhD Criminal Justice degree program.
-The schools that have it are mostly private, expensive, and in the “real world,” carry little weight when compared to the ivy league and the top national schools.
+The schools that have it are mostly private, expensive, for-profit and in the “real world,” carry little weight when compared to the ivy league and the top national schools.

-Essentially, you will obtain a doctorate degree in criminal justice online, but the name of the school may matter when you apply for career positions in the criminal justice world of academics, training, and director-level positions.
+Essentially, you will obtain a doctorate degree in criminal justice online, but the name of the school may matter when you apply for a career position in the criminal justice world of academics, training, and director-level positions.

 That said, this doesn’t mean that these degrees are not valuable.
 In fact, they are very valuable and applicable to the current demand.
 However, until the state and national universities catch up with the online education craze a PhD in CJ from University of Cincinnati, Michigan State University, and Rutgers University will carry more weight than the one at the current online entities.